 Plenty of people say they'd do anything to have grandchildren.
 But that commitment was taken to a new level in Sweden recently, when two would-be grandmas became donors for the first mother-to-daughter uterus transplants ever performed.
 How were these ground-breaking operations carried out, and, more importantly, will they work?
 Here, a brief guide:

-One of the younger women suffered from cervical cancer and had her uterus removed.
+Why were these operations necessary?One of the younger women suffered from cervical cancer and had her uterus removed.
 The other was born without one.
 Both of these women are in their 30s, and are determined to defy what would seem to be an insurmountable obstacle for a would-be mom.
 That's where their own mothers came in, offering to give each of these young women the same womb that carried them.

-They're relatively new.
+Are uterus transplants common?They're relatively new.
 The first widely reported uterus transplant from a live donor was performed in Saudi Arabia 12 years ago, but doctors had to remove the organ after three months due to a blood clot.
 Turkish doctors say they did a successful transplant last year, using a uterus from a deceased donor.
 There were no reports of those procedures leading to a pregnancy, though.
 The two operations in Sweden, performed over the weekend, were the first cases in which mothers had their wombs transplanted into their daughters.

-So far, so good.
+Were the operations successful?So far, so good.
 Both of the donors are up and walking, and should be able to leave the hospital this week.
 Their daughters are both recovering well.
 Both started in-vitro fertilization before the surgery.
 Doctors will monitor them for a year.
 If all goes well, their frozen embryos will be thawed and transferred.

-That remains to be seen.
+Will the patients be able to have babies?That remains to be seen.
 Doctors caution that the two uterus-recipients still face hurdles.
 It's unclear how the anti-rejection drugs the women have to take might affect the fetuses, for example.
 Other unknowns: The placenta might not develop as it should, the fetuses might not grow properly, or the babies might be born prematurely.
 "We are not going to call it a complete success until this results in children," Michael Olausson, one of the Swedish surgeons, tells The Associated Press.
 "That's the best proof."

-I don't see why not, says Koa Beck at Mommyish.
+Could this start a trend?I don't see why not, says Koa Beck at Mommyish.
 If you're one of those young ladies with both a ticking biological clock and "womb troubles: Perhaps you should start asking your mother if she is finished with hers."
 First things first, says Madeline Holler at Babble.
 Let's see if these women can have babies with their "hand-me-down uteruses" before we declare this a new frontier in mother-daughter sharing.